 - 1/4 cup (30 g) shredded zucchini, squeezed of excess liquid**

 - (optional) dairy-free chocolate chips, for topping

 - In an individual-sized (~16oz./500 ml) ramekin, whisk together the oats, flour, cocoa powder, baking powder, and salt.
 Add the almond milk, maple syrup, and vanilla, mixing until well combined.
 Fold in the shredded zucchini and top with chocolate chips, if using.

 - Bake for 15 – 20 minutes, until the centre has set and the bake has reached your desired consistency.

 - Remove the bake from the oven and allow it to cool for about 5 minutes before adding any additional toppings and digging in!

-** I like to place a handful of shredded zucchini between two paper towels and squeeze it over the sink.
+* I usually use an all-purpose or whole wheat, but this recipe works fine with most flours, including gluten-free and grain-free ones. ** I like to place a handful of shredded zucchini between two paper towels and squeeze it over the sink.
 This drains it of just the right amount of liquid to allow the muffins to cook properly.

 Looking for more healthy breakfast bake recipes?
 Try one of these!

 *Disclosure: Some of the links included in this post may be affiliate links, meaning I’ll earn a small commission if you purchase through them, at no additional cost to you.
 I only recommend products I personally use and believe will add value to my readers.
 Thank you so much for helping support Spoons!